Cyrillisation in the Soviet Union: Features

 Initially, in almost all projects of new Cyrillic alphabets, it was decided to use only the 33 letters of the Russian alphabet, with the addition of apostrophes, digraphs, trigraphs and tetragraphs for non-Russian languages.
 However, such an arrangement turned out to be very inconvenient and did not reflect the phonetic richness of many languages.
 As a result, additional letters were introduced in a number of alphabets (Tatar, Kazakh, Yakut, etc.).
 In the 1940s-1950s, in some languages (e.g. Altaic), digraphs were also replaced with additional letters.

-While Soviet propaganda claimed that the switch to Cyrillic was better for the affected languages, in many cases the languages were not well adapted to the new cyrillicized alphabet.
-For example, in the Evenk language, there are phonemes that do not exist in Russian, but the letters are still written using the existing Russian scripts, without creating new letters.
-It is also noted that in a number of languages there are still orthographic changes (or proposed changes) that are made subsequently, such as in Tatar.
+While Soviet propaganda claimed that the switch to Cyrillic was better for the affected languages, in many cases the new Cyrillic alphabets were not well adapted to the languages.
+For example, in the Evenk language there are phonemes that do not exist in Russian, but the letters were still written using the existing Russian scripts, without creating new letters.
+It is also noted that in a number of languages there were orthographic changes that were subsequently made or proposed, such as in Tatar.